-Tilcon Connecticut, Inc. has adjusted operations several times over its history in this watershed to achieve compliance with the applicable NPDES permit, but additional steps may be required in order to meet the waste load allocation.
+Tilcon Connecticut, Inc. has adjusted operations several times over its history in this watershed to achieve compliance with the applicable NPDES permit, but additional steps may be required in order to meet the phosphorus waste load allocation.
 It is expected that the new allocation will be incorporated into Tilcon's NPDES permit during the next renewal.
-It is expected that the Town of North Branford will take steps toward improving Cedar Pond through the MS4 permit.
+It is also expected that the Towns of North Branford and Branford will take steps toward improving water quality in Linsley Pond through the MS4 permit.
 This TMDL has provided the framework for the monitoring program portion but a feasibility phase will need to be undertaken in order to determine which management techniques are appropriate for which locations in this watershed.
 The primary impediment to successful achievement of the TMDL for nutrient loading is funding.
 It may not be reasonable to assume that funding will be sustained at necessary levels without assistance at the State and Federal level.
 This may slow progress in what is already perceived as a ten-year program.